shader-slang/slang/docs/64bit-type-support.md

 * Not all targets support 64 bit types, or all 64 bit types
   * 64 bit integers generally require later APIs/shader models
 * When specifying 64 bit floating-point literals *always* use the type suffixes (ie `L`)
-* An integer literal will be interpreted as 64 bits if it is large enough
+* An integer literal will be interpreted as 64 bits if it cannot fit in a 32 bit value.
 * GPU target/s generally do not support all double intrinsics
   * Typically missing are trascendentals (sin, cos etc), logarithm and exponential functions
   * CUDA is the exception supporting nearly all double intrinsics